Ludek2/Autonomous_robotic_manipulator/readme.txt

-Autonomous robotic manipulator that is controlled using a computer vision.
+Autonomous robotic manipulator that is controlled using a computer vision library OpenCV.

 Parts of the project: